Do you want to invest in real estate, but you don’t want to deal with the hassle of buying, selling, or managing a property?

 Once you invest in a mortgage note, you become the lender, which means that you begin collecting payment from the borrower.

-Typically, those who participate in investing in notes do so by purchasing these notes at a discounted rate.
+Typically, those who participate in real estate note investing do so by purchasing these real estate notes at a discounted rate.
 This allows the investor to make more money than they invested when the borrower pays them back the full amount they had originally agreed to pay.

 Next, we will look at the advantages and disadvantages of note investing.